Miscellaneous Notes

 In digging round the foundations of the Edwardian gatehouse, an account of which appeared in Arch.
 Cant., LIII, 143, fragments of Roman pottery and of bone were noticed and also a layer of very dark earth containing charcoal, about two feet below the present ground level.

-The Early 18th-Century Dispute over the Pilots' Gallery on St Leonard's, Deal
+The Early 18th Century Dispute Over the Pilots’ Gallery in St. Leonard’s, Deal

-Whereas some difference and Controversye bath lately happened concerning the sitting or placing of people in the Gallery erected in the parish Church of Deale that is called the pilots gallery and concerning the propriety of the same.
-Now Therefore that a final stop may beput to all controversy and disagreemt and ^hat a_ lasting unity love & Christian concord may be continued between the said £fellowship of pilots .and the rest of the parishioners of Deale aforesaid.
+Whereas some difference and Controversye hath lately happened concerning the sitting or placing of people in the Gallery erected in the parish Church of Deale that is called the pilots gallery and concerning the propriety of the same.
+Now Therefore that a final stop may be put to all controversy and disagreemt and that a lasting unity love & Christian concord may be continued between the said ffellowship of pilots and the rest of the parishioners of Deale aforesaid.

 It is fully concluded and agreed upon by and between all the before named parties in manner and form following (That is to say)